v-mas/asus-zenfone-5-root/README.md

 - ASUS Zenfone 5 (T00F/T00J) with official WW-2.22.40.54 firmware

+rooting for other versions has not been tested/completed

 ## Data safety

 This script **will not overwrite any of your data** (files, photos, music, settings etc).
 It's totally safe.